geetharamson/MLASTASK2020/README.md

 + On the command line navigate to the folder location where the repository has been downloaded and saved to using the cd change directory command.
 + Type jupyter notebook on the command line and press enter
 + After a short wait jupyter notebook will open in your web browser.
-+ Open the **Tasks.ipynb** notebook in the browser and the notebook containing the code and comments that I wrote for this assignment will be displayed.
++ Open the **TASKSMLS.ipynb** notebook in the browser and the notebook containing the code and comments that I wrote for this assignment will be displayed.
 + If you want to run the code in any cell hold down the shift key and press enter and the command will run and the output wil be displayed in the next cell.
 + To change between edit and read mode at any time press the ESC key.
 + If you wish t run the entire notebook click Kernel in the toolbar at the top of the screen and then click Restart and run all.
 The notebook will refresh and all code cells will be executed from top to bottom.